Tests are assessments evaluated for a grade.

 - When you have added all the questions you need, select OK.
 The test is added to the list on the Tests page and is ready to make available to students.

-This video explains how to create a test, add questions, and make the test available to students in the Original Course View.
+Video: How to create a test in Blackboard Learn shows how to create a test, add questions, and make the test available to students in the Original Course View.

 Doesn't seem familiar?
 Jump to the Original help about test basics.

 - Show or hide: Students can't see a test until you choose to show it.
 On the Course Content page, students can see when the test is set to be available.
 You can set up conditional availability rules to make the test available based on date, time, and a student's performance on other course content.

 - Test settings: Select the Open Test Settings icon to provide the test's details and information.

 - Due dates: Due dates appear on the calendar and in the activity stream.
 Late submissions appear with a Late label in the course gradebook.

 - Class conversations: You can allow conversations within a test, and anyone can contribute.